bergsans/archaize-js/text/6_archaize_js_features.md

 Archaize JS - will have some room.
 In most cases, I won't describe any solutions or reflect on the problems attached on a deeper level.

-Sections will topic each feature:
+Sections will topic each feature, excluding the polyfills that will be gathered, clumped together under one umbrella.

 - template literals
 - variable declarations